The Rise and Fall of the Civil Rights Movement By Roland Sheppard

 Firefighters Pressure Hosing ‘terrorists’

 After Birmingham, the March on Washington was called.
 In the space of a few months, a huge demonstration was built.
 This demonstration was the largest social action in the United States since the mass strikes that led to the rise of the CIO in the 1930s and late 1940s.
-This mass action led to the passage of the Civil Rights Act in 1965.
+This mass action led to the 1963 marcharch on Washington and Rally and the passage 5h3 ≈ of the Civil Rights Act in 1965.

 At that rally, the Student Non-Violent Coordinating Committee (SNCC) Chairman John Lewis was prevented from delivering his prepared speech by the march organizers.
 It was a notable omission.